Mango Smoothie

 • Blend until smooth.

-• Pour into 2 tall glasses and garnish the side of the glass finely chopped mango and mint.
+• Pour into 2 tall glasses.
+Garnish with finely chopped mango and mint.

 Notes